Evolution and Design

 Another way of looking at embryological development is expressed in Von Baer’s laws, which were formulated before Haeckel’s biogenetic law.
 They indicate that the most generalized characters tend to appear earliest in ontogeny, followed by less generalized characters and finally the most specialized.
 This means that those structures that develop early in the embryo are common to many different species, whereas structures that develop late in the embryo are the ones that can be used to distinguish between species.
 In other words, life forms tend to begin near a common point and diverge outward, each on its own unique path, like the diverging spokes of a wheel.
 Von Baer was a creationist and formulated this law in opposition to evolution, but Darwinists believe that the stage of development at which two species diverge depends on how closely they are related – the assumption being that the only way they can be related is by physical descent.
 Theosophy postulates the existence of astral root-types, which were then developed in many different directions – not in a random fashion, but guided by nature’s instinctive intelligence.

 Darwinists find further evidence of common descent in ‘vestigial organs’, which they view as the remains of what were once fully functional organs in the evolutionary ancestors of the species concerned.
-Some organs once labelled ‘vestigial’ have been shown to perform useful functions, e.g. the appendix.
-The human coccyx (tailbone) is seen as a vestigial tail and evidence that some of our ancestors had a tail.3 The remains of a hip girdle and hind limbs in whales, and the reduced hind limbs of primitive snakes are interpreted as incomplete modifications of the structures of their ancestors.
+Some organs once labelled ‘vestigial’ have been shown to perform useful functions, e.g. the appendix, which helps fight infections and provides a safe haven for beneficial bacteria.
+The human coccyx (tailbone) is seen as a vestigial tail and evidence that some of our ancestors had a tail.5 The remains of a hip girdle and hind limbs in whales, and the reduced hind limbs of primitive snakes are interpreted as incomplete modifications of the structures of their ancestors.
 But this sort of evidence is also compatible with some kind of conscious design, since modification of certain basic structures would be more efficient than designing everything from scratch.
 Moreover, the lack of any substantial fossil evidence for gradual evolutionary change is consistent with the theosophical view that the preparations for new physical features and forms take place on the ethereal level.

 - Rupert Sheldrake, A New Science of Life: The hypothesis of formative causation, London: Icon Books, 3rd ed., 2009, p.
 139.